Urchmaney/battleship/README.md

 - Babel

 # Instruction
-- Load page and input a player name.
+- Enter player's name.
-- Click on the set Board button to set up board with drag and drop.
+- Click on the set Board button to set up the board with drag and drop.
-- Click on start game to begin the game.
+- Click on `start game` button to start the game.

 ## Authors